What is the difference between the Connection List and the Discovery List, in the AnywhereUSB Configuration Utility?

 Note: Multiple AnywhereUSBs may be connected to the same host computer at the same time.

-is specific to AnywhereUSBs being discovered.
+The Discovery List is specific to AnywhereUSBs being discovered.
 AnywhereUSBs that are on the same subnet as the host computer normally do not need to be added to the Discovery List since they should be discovered automatically.
 The Discovery List should only be used when an AnywhereUSB cannot be discovered.

 Note: It's possible (and OK) to connect a host computer to an AnywhereUSB without necessarily discovering it.
 Simply add the appropriate IP address (and Group number, if applicable) to the Connection List.